It\^o Stochastic differentials: Financial applications

-\begin{theorem} The space of invariant portfolios in a market with deterministic $\text{AMPR}_t$ and generated by a $n$-dimensional Brownian motion is a two-dimensional $\mathcal{F}_t$-module spanned by $\pi^0_X$ and $\pi^\text{market}_X$ where $X$ is any non-zero cost. \end{theorem}
+\begin{theorem} The space of invariant portfolios in a market with deterministic $\text{AMPR}_t$ and generated by a $n$-dimensional Brownian motion is a two-dimensional $\mathcal{F}_t$-module spanned by $\pi^0_X$ and $\pi^\text{market}_X$ where $X$ is any non-zero cost. \end{theorem} This is a general mutual fund theorem that improves Theorem $3.15$ of \cite{armstrong2018classifying} by identifying the invariant instantaneous portfolios and not just invariant processes.
+The interpretation is that any instantaneous portfolio choice arising from a convex, invariant financial problem lies in the span of $\pi^0_X$ and $\pi^\text{market}_X$.

 \begin{proof} Without loss of generality the market is a canonical Bachelier market (by the classification theorem of \cite{armstrong2018classifying}).
 The risk-free portfolio is given by $\pi^0_X = (X,rX dt)$.
 By Lemmas \ref{lemma: dynamics of a diffusion market} and \ref{lemma: instantaneous market portfolio}, the market portfolio is given by $\pi^\text{market}_X = \left(X, -\frac{rX}{A(t)}e_1\cdot d^p(\bm W)_t\right)=\left(X,-\frac{rX}{A(t)}d^p(W^1)_t\right)$, where $\{e_1,\dots,e_n\}$ is the standard basis for $\mathbb{R}^n$.
 As $dt$ and $d^p(W^1)_t$ are invariant, so are these two portfolios.
 Choose orthonormal portfolios $\pi_2,\dots,\pi_{n}$ such that the $\{\pi_i\}_{i=2}^n$ are orthogonal to both $\pi^0_X$ and $\pi^\text{market}_X$.
 Any instantaneous portfolio may be written as $\alpha_0 \pi^0_X + \alpha_1 \pi^\text{market}_X + \sum_{i=2}^{n}\alpha_i \pi^i$.
 The map $(e_1,e_2,\dots,e_n)\rightarrow(e_1,-e_2,\dots,-e_n)$ acting on $\mathbb{R}^n$ induces an isomorphism of the Bachelier market which sends